St Clara’s Rehab & Senior Care: Excellence in Elderly Assistance

 Memory Care Programs for Dementia Patients

 Picture a day for Mr. Davis, a dementia patient benefitting from St. Clara’s memory care program.
-Each day includes carefully monitored activities fostering cognitive engagement, boosting his sense of community and security.
-With smart wearable monitors and seamless room-based sensors, his well-being is safeguarded with minimal interference, in compliance with evolving standards from the Centers for Medicare & Medicaid Services and supported by industry innovation.
+With ongoing cognitive engagement, his days are enhanced by seamless wearable technology and sensor-integrated rooms, providing discreet safety and real-time updates for staff and loved ones.
+Innovations continue to align with standards from the Centers for Medicare & Medicaid Services, and are supported by industry-wide movements toward accessible, bias-mitigated AI.

 Supporting Independence with VELA Mobility Chairs